Updated 4 December 2014

 Recognised veterinary practice

-25.4 The term 'recognised veterinary practice’ in section 2(8) of the A(SP)A should be interpreted as ‘procedures and techniques performed on animals by veterinary surgeons in the course of their professional duties, which ensure the health and welfare of animals committed to their care’.
+25.5 Interpretation of the term 'recognised veterinary practice' is the key underlying all three elements in the terms of reference.
+The term should be interpreted as ‘procedures and techniques performed on animals by veterinary surgeons in the course of their professional duties, which ensure the health and welfare of animals committed to their care’.

-25.5 The following definitions are used to clarify the terms:
+25.6 The following definitions are used to clarify the terms:

-- Procedure and techniques are terms used for a veterinary investigation, diagnosis or treatment including any prophylactic measures taken to prevent or control disease.
+a.
+Procedure and techniques are terms used for a veterinary investigation, diagnosis or treatment including any prophylactic measures taken to prevent or control disease.

-- A veterinary surgeon is a registered member of the RCVS.
+b.
+A veterinary surgeon is a registered member of the RCVS.
 Some delegation must be permitted consistent with the criteria for delegating acts of veterinary surgery set out in the report of the RCVS Deregulation Working Party 1996.

-- Professional duties are those carried out by, or under the responsibility of, a veterinary surgeon when his or her normal work (including, private and academic clinical practice and professional duties in animal welfare organisations, government service and commerce) involves techniques and procedures applied to animals committed to his or her care.
+c.
+Professional duties are those carried out by, or under the responsibility of, a veterinary surgeon when his or her normal work (including, private and academic clinical practice and professional duties in animal welfare organisations, government service and commerce) involves techniques and procedures applied to animals committed to his or her care.

-25.7 Recognised veterinary practice does NOT include:
+25.8 Recognised veterinary practice does NOT include:

-- Experiments using animals primarily for research where the procedure is not part of normal veterinary clinical practice or a veterinary clinical investigation.
+a.
+Experiments using animals primarily for research where the procedure is not part of normal veterinary clinical practice or a veterinary clinical investigation.

-- Deliberately exposing animals, including those used in unprotected control groups, to trauma or infectious agents where there is a risk to health and wellbeing.
+b.
+Deliberately exposing animals, including those used in unprotected control groups, to trauma or infectious agents where there is a risk to health and wellbeing.

-- Use of an animal in teaching, if the procedure would not normally be used to teach acts of veterinary surgery as defined in Veterinary Surgeons Act 1966, section 27.
+c.
+Use of an animal in teaching, if the procedure would not normally be used to teach acts of veterinary surgery as defined in Veterinary Surgeons Act 1966, section 27.

-- Clinical investigations which would not be for the benefit of that animal or its immediate group.
+d.
+Clinical investigations which would not be for the benefit of that animal or its immediate group.

 The use of animals in clinical teaching

-25.10 Veterinary graduates will have been properly trained at the time of registration and continuing professional development is a professional obligation for veterinary surgeons throughout their careers.
+25.11 Veterinary graduates will have been properly trained at the time of registration and continuing professional development is a professional obligation for veterinary surgeons throughout their careers.
 The training will, in most instances, be achieved using clinical cases where there will be an individual veterinary surgeon responsible to the animal and the owner.

-25.12 Animals used for training and teaching purposes would normally be those presented to veterinary surgeons in the course of their professional activities.
+25.13 Animals used for training and teaching purposes would normally be those presented to veterinary surgeons in the course of their professional activities.

-25.14 It is recommended that the RCVS should be the focus for professional advice in the UK and that a mechanism should be set up for collating information and identifying precedents.
+25.15 It is recommended that the RCVS should be the focus for professional advice in the UK and that a mechanism should be set up for collating information and identifying precedents.
 Based on this evidence, RCVS guidance should be under constant review.

-25.15 The use of cadavers for teaching and investigation is encouraged.
+25.16 The use of cadavers for teaching and investigation is encouraged.
 If, having obtained the owner's informed consent, the animal is euthanised by overdose of an anaesthetic agent and confirmed as dead by the cessation of the circulation, the cadaver can be used for teaching purposes.
 This preparation would be recognised veterinary practice.

 Clinical investigation accepted as recognised veterinary practice